Outside-in public signal check

 Google is showing strange pages for my domain

-Check visible SEO spam, sitemap content, canonical tags, and robots directives.
+Check visible content, sitemap content, canonical tags, and robots directives.

-Check public source signals such as scripts, hidden-looking content, metadata, and exposed file probes.
+Check public source signals such as scripts, hidden-looking content, metadata, and sensitive-file access signals.

 I need a quick website health check before escalating